On superconvergence of Runge-Kutta convolution quadrature for the wave equation: Numerical Examples

 The wave direction is selected as $\mathbf{d}:=(\frac{1}{\sqrt{2}},\frac{1}{\sqrt{2}})$, and the other parameters were $\tau_0:=4$ and $\alpha:=0.05$.
 We integrated until the end time $T=12$.
 In order to show that the method works with the predicted rates, even for non-convex geometries, we consider the classical L-shaped geometry, given by the vertices

-As the space discretization, we employ a boundary element method of order $5$, based on the code developed by F.-J. Sayas at the University of Delaware.
+As the space discretization, we employ a Galerkin boundary element method of order $5$, based on a code developed by F.-J. Sayas and his group at the University of Delaware.
 A sufficiently refined grid is employed to be able to focus on the temporal error.
 Instead of evaluating the $H^{-1/2}$-error, we compute the quantity

 Here $\Pi_{L^2}$ denotes the $L^2$-orthogonal projection onto the BEM space.
 Since the grid is sufficiently fine and fixed, this should not impact the observed convergence rates.
+The operator $V(1)$ was taken because it gives an ($s$-independent) equivalent norm on $H^{-1/2}(\Gamma)$.

 In Figure~\ref{fig:comparison_of_methods}, we observe that the rates from Proposition~\ref{prop:standard_method} and Theorem~\ref{thm:convergence_cq} are obtained as predicted.
 We conclude that while the fact that the rate jumps by order $2$, even though the modification of the scheme is of order one, is at first surprising, this can be rigorously explained by Theorem~\ref{thm:convergence_cq}.
 Observations of this type provided the main motivation for the investigations in this work.